 If you’re like me, by the time November hits you’re already thinking ahead to Thanksgiving desserts.
 The holiday meal, of course, has plenty to offer, but what stands out more to your guests than the grand finale?
 Whether you are looking for simple or classic fall flavors, or want to try something a little different this year, I’ve put together a list of some of my favorite Thanksgiving Desserts.
 Of course, if you want to keep it simple, you can always make a classic apple pie.
 Or better yet, if your guest list is big enough make the apple pie and one or two of these recipes.Read More

-His apple design is a super sleek spiral, where as mine went a bit more girly and romantic.
+His apple design is a super sleek spiral, whereas mine went a bit more girly and romantic.
 I used a vegetable turner, as he suggested, to slice the apples as thin as possible and rolled them tight into rosettes.
 The ruffles that formed as the apples passed through the turner reminded me of fabric and I loved the effect so much that I just gathered the apple as it fell and piled it into the center of the tart.
 This tart has so few ingredients and yet the finished dessert is quite striking and intricate looking, perfect for a special occasion.
 You can watch me put together the apple butter rose tart in my instagram video and recipe is below.Read More

 The Apple Tarte Tatin is a quintessentially French dessert.
 There are really two styles of french pastry, the super fussy, Marie Antoinette style creations that are almost too beautiful to eat and look nearly impossible to create and then the country-side, rustic sweets that are more delicious than beautiful.

-The weather here in MN is news worthy and we are expecting the temperature to fall below -60, so I have to make the Apple Tarte Tatin with the ingredients I have on hand, since I will NOT be leaving the house to shop.
+The weather here in Minnesota is newsworthy and we are expecting the temperature to fall below -60 degrees F, so I need to make the Apple Tarte Tatin with the ingredients I have on hand, since I will NOT be leaving the house to shop.
 I don’t have puff pastry made and although Susan’s extra flaky dough is faster than the traditional dough, it still requires more time than I have today, so I got creative and made a very non-traditional baklava-like crust.
 I simply layered phyllo dough with honey, butter, vanilla and walnuts until I had a crust worthy of the caramelized apples.
 It is just as flaky and adds a bit of depth and character.
 Both ways are terrific and Susan’s article in the magazine is all about the classic and the reinvented (she made gorgeous pineapple and savory tomato versions as well), so I think she’ll approve!Read More